SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-sites.md

 "Modern" sites have a different level of customization options compared to "classic" team sites.
 Over time we'll introduce additional customization options, mainly focusing on extensibility and branding.
 The list below gives a quick overview of the supported capabilities for "modern" team sites.

-- Apply a custom theme
+- Apply a custom theme / change the logo
 - Apply an out of the box theme
 - Custom Site columns (fields) and content types
 - Lists and libraries